-The total inventories of P700.9 million as of December 31, 2021 represents 54% and 35% of total current assets and total assets of the Company, respectively.
+The total inventories of P705.7 million as of December 31, 2022 represents 51% and 34% of total current assets and total assets of the Company, respectively.
 Inventories are valued at the lower of cost and net realizable value.
 Cost is determined using the weighted average method.
 Recognition of inventory cost, particularly related to finished goods, involves management judgment and estimates in appropriately allocating the manufacturing costs, including overhead, based on actual units produced.
 In addition, management uses estimates in assessing whether inventories are valued at the lower of cost and net realizable value.
-Moreover, the Company's inventories are considered voluminous and majority of these are kept in the Company's warehouses and some are held by a third party.
-Relative to these, we determined that existence and valuation of inventories are a key audit matter of our audit.
+Moreover, the Company's inventories are considered voluminous and majority of these are kept in the Company's warehouses and some are held by third parties.
+Relative to these, we determined that existence and valuation of inventories is a key audit matter of our audit.